wandb/docs/docs/guides/app/features/system-metrics.md

 psutil.net_io_counters().bytes_recv - initial_bytes_received
 ```
 Similar to [Network Sent](#network-sent), the initial bytes received are recorded when the metric is first initialized.
 Subsequent samples calculate the difference between the current bytes received and the initial value.

+W&B assigns a `network.recv` tag to this metric.

 <!-- New section -->
 ## NVIDIA GPU